 How will I be assessed?

-Activity Four - The Perfect Amount of People?
+Activity Five - The Perfect Amount of People?

 - Using your own knowledge define the terms under, over and optimum population.
 We will discuss this as a group.